auth-global/self-documenting-cryptography/README.md

 It's important to play the tape _after_ the user inputs the username and password.
 If one were to initialize the rotors and then play the tape, then the overall construction wouldn't be cryptoacoustically secure.
 Somebody could simply initialize the machine, play the tape, and then use the resulting rotor position to initialize multiple other machines to compute the correct hash function without listening to the tape at all.

 This is my intuition behind the design patterns that the G3P employs.
-Our `seguid` corresponds to HMAC's `key` parameter, and any `tag` is part of the pre-recorded message.
+Our `seguid` corresponds to HMAC's `key` parameter, and any `tag` is part of the pre-recorded message and appended _after_ a user-supplied message.
 These parameters are what G3P uses as salt, in addition to the username.

 Indeed, HMAC-SHA256 is already it's own Cryptoacoustic Enigma Machine, one that the G3P builds up into a larger machine.
 In fact, it would seem that most or all existing cryptographic hash functions already are their own Cryptoacoustic Enigma Machine in some form or another.
-For example, affixing a tag _after_ user-supplied input is plausibly a cryptoacoustically secure construction for most any common hash function other than Blake3, which still has it's own cryptoacoustic possibilities.[^blake3]
+For example, affixing a tag after user-supplied input is plausibly a cryptoacoustically-secure construction for most any common hash function other than Blake3, which still has it's own cryptoacoustic possibilities.[^blake3]

-From a certain point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, and which correspond to the prerecorded message on the tape in our metaphor.
+From a point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, and which correspond to the prerecorded message on the tape in our metaphor.

 From the point of view of the G3P's primary security model, this tagging process results in domain-specific hash functions that are particularly low-risk substitutes for the underlying, untagged hash function.
 The next section disucsses the G3P's secondary cryptoacoustic security model.